How to Apply for a Home Loan: Step by Step

-Want to learn more about the process, before you jump in?
+Want to learn more about the mortgage process, before you jump in?
 You're in the right place.
 This tutorial explains how to apply for a home loan in step-by-step fashion.

 How to Apply for a Home Loan - The 10 Steps to Success

 Below, you'll learn how to apply for a mortgage loan the right way.
 I've refined this list of steps over the years, to account for the common mistakes first-time buyers make.
 This list is designed to prevent problems before they arise.
 Here are the ten steps I recommend when you applying for a home loan.

 - Find a lender and shop for rates.

 - Get pre-approved for a loan.